lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 This event reports the tripped status of the limits using a bit mask.
 See example below:

-For systems that have no subelements:
+For systems that have no subelements: Azimuth, Elevation, CCW and AzimuthCableWrap.

 ``` plantuml
 @startjson